- WHAT WE DO

 Posted on Thu, 06/15/2017 - 09:29

 The more information the learner has to process simultaneously, the more difficult it becomes for them to process and retain.
 Therefore, learning must be designed to reduce cognitive load and not overload it.
 And, while this is true for all learning, it is more so for mobile learning.
 Mobile learning needs to be designed based on the research-based theory of how learners learn and retain information.
 Trainers need to keep in mind that all learners may not have large screen displays.
 They may be using their smartphones.
 The curriculum must be designed keeping the smallest device in mind.

-Here are six designing principles to follow that will ensure effective mobile learning solutions.
+Here are six designing principles to follow that will ensure effective mlearning solutions.

 This principle deals with building a mental connect between written words and graphic representations.
 Consider using less text and supporting it with graphics.
 No learner likes to read through long, winding paragraphs on a smartphone.
 Avoid scrolls.
 It is frustrating for the learners to keep scrolling to read content.
 Use small text blocks to draw attention to a particular concept.

 This principle deals with the mode of presenting various content.
 It makes sense to use audio instead of text.
 Audio works better than visual text unless words are absolutely necessary for complex concepts.
 It also saves screen space.
 But, learners must have access to headsets.
 Modality must be accessible.